Umbustado/UPSI/README.md

  - Set the permissions easily.
  - Automatically update to the latest build.
  - Easy 'no fuss' installation of Pavlov Shack on the Quest
+ - Log files produced for troubleshooting
+ - Press Shift while loading for the option of deleting all local UPSI files and starting from scratch
  - Everything a budding Pavlovian could need !!!!! :D